StochasticBiology/odna-loss/README.md

 * Manuscript
     * `latextable`             -- convert tabular output to LaTeX form

 With a few exceptions, no aspects of the pipeline are very computationally intensive -- each should run in under an hour on a modern machine (most substantially faster). `fullblast` is an optional all-against-all BLAST comparison of all genes in the dataset.
 This takes some time, even using multiple cores (default 6, set with `-num_threads`).
 The MT set takes perhaps a day, the PT set perhaps several, and the followup `blastlabel` will likely take an hour or so.
 Output files are 30GB (MT) and 91GB (PT).
-Several GB of free memory is also required. `downloadgenomes` involves downloading quite a few whole-genome records from NCBI and can take perhaps half or a full day depending on download rates; `downloadorganelles` and `otherorganelles` also involve getting (fewer) gene records and will take a few minutes at 200kB.
+Several GB of free memory is also required. `downloadgenomes` involves downloading quite a few whole-genome records from NCBI and can take perhaps half or a full day depending on download rates; `downloadorganelles` and `downloadotherorganelles` also involve getting (fewer) gene records and will take a few minutes at 200kB.